renan-cunha/PRECON/README.md

 # PRECON: Pre-training with Continuous Actions

 This package does pre-training in continuous environments using models of stable baselines.
-As the day of this commit :), stable baselines has a implementation of pre-training only for environments with discrete actions.
+As the day of this commit :), stable baselines has an implementation of pre-training only for environments with discrete actions.

 ## Implementations